Solo: 1 dancer on stage

 **Regional winners MUST attend nationals to be considered in our cover model search.
 You are not eligible to win "The Face of Open Call" consecutively.

-Along with our Improv Category, dancers can compete in our NEW Improv Showdown.
+Along with our Improv Category, dancers can compete in our Improv Showdown.
+This is a weekend favorite event!
 Dancers are divided between 12 & Under and 13 & Older.
 All dancers competing in the Improv Showdown from each age division will dance on stage together and have four counts of eight to improv individually.
 Each dancer receives a score on a 5 point scale.
 The top dancer from each age division will receive a scholarship announced during the next awards ceremony.
+If you'd like to pre-register for the Improv Showdown or want to inquire about pricing, email firstname.lastname@example.org.